 One of a small number of doctors formally trained in lifestyle medicine, I have worked in Cornwall as a GP for the last 20 years.
 I have also worked for several years as a civilian medical officer, and a military medical examiner with the Royal Air Force and Royal Navy and more recently as a disability analyst.

-While appreciating the amazing and privileged position I have as a GP, I have always been uncomfortable with the NHS model of short consultation times and an emphasis on medication and responsibility lying almost entirely with the clinician.
+While appreciating the amazing and privileged position I had as a GP, I have always been uncomfortable with the NHS model of short consultation times, emphasis on medication and responsibility lying almost entirely with the clinician.
 The pressure to prescribe medication rather than tackle underlying lifestyle problems is recognised but is almost impossible to resist in today's NHS.

 I have always been struck by the value of investing time in a patient.
 By understanding an individual's background, likes and dislikes, habits and foibles, a doctor is in a much better position to gain the trust of the person they are trying to help.
 A sound clinical knowledge is of course essential but without the ability to gain trust, communicate and motivate, a diagnosis and treatment plan is much less likely to make a difference.
 Little wonder then that a 10 minute consultation often results in an unsatisfactory outcome for physician and patient alike.
 Squeezing in some lifestyle advice about losing weight or reducing stress into a 2 minute discussion about treatment always felt inadequate and left with me with the feeling that I should be doing more to help.